scottwillmoore/fit3161/README.md

 It is recommended that an editor such as [Visual Studio Code](https://code.visualstudio.com/) is used.
 It is highly recommended that you install the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension and configure it as the [default formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode#default-formatter) for HTML, CSS, and JavaScript and configure the editor to [format on save](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode#format-on-save).

+In addition, you may want to install the [Tailwind](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension to enable autocomplete for Tailwind classes.
+You will also need to edit your [settings](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss#recommended-vs-code-settings) to get this feature to work.

 ## License

 Copyright © Angus Dunn, Christopher Limoa, Scott Moore 2020